cctweaker/ESPlights/README.md

 # To do

 - automatic Home Assistant integration
+- topic for configuration
-- configure topic, configure new devices by phone/app
+- configure new devices by phone/app